Jungle Flowers

 Its natural habitat is the undergrowth of tropical rainforests, which determines its requirements.

-Placement: Ideal is medium bright, diffused light.
-It thrives even in partial shade, making it an ideal plant for north-facing rooms.
+Placement: Medium-bright, diffused light is ideal.
+It also thrives in partial shade, making it an ideal plant for north-facing rooms.

-Lack of light: Growth will stop and the "camouflage" pattern will be less pronounced.
+Lack of light: Growth will stop, and the "camouflage" pattern will be less distinct.

 Direct sun: Is taboo for it.
-Even short exposure to direct sun will immediately burn the leaves and destroy their color.
+Even short exposure to direct sun will immediately scorch the leaves and destroy their color.

-Ideal temperature: 18–24 °C. It does not tolerate cold; as soon as the temperature drops below 15 °C, the plant will begin to suffer.
+Ideal temperature: 18–24 °C. It does not tolerate cold; as soon as the temperature drops below 15 °C, the plant will start to suffer.

 Humidity: Homalomena loves high air humidity.
 It does not thrive in a dry apartment – the tips of its leaves will start to dry out.
 A humidifier, misting, or placing the pot on a tray with moist pebbles will help.

-Fertilizing: From spring to autumn, fertilize every 14–21 days with a balanced houseplant fertilizer at half strength.
+Fertilization: From spring to autumn, fertilize once every 14–21 days with a balanced houseplant fertilizer at half strength.
 Do not fertilize at all in winter.

-It needs a rich, humic, but also airy mixture.
+It needs a rich, humus-rich, yet airy mix.

 Composition: An ideal mix is houseplant substrate, peat, and crushed bark or perlite (in a 2:1:1 ratio).
-The substrate must "breathe" even when wet.
+The substrate must "breathe" even when moist.

-Drainage: A layer of expanded clay at the bottom is mandatory so that excess water can drain freely into the saucer.
+Drainage: A layer of expanded clay at the bottom is a must so that excess water can freely drain into the saucer.

 Share